metosin/muuntaja/README.md

 ### Request

 * `:muuntaja/request`, client-negotiated request format and charset as `FormatAndCharset` record.
-Will be used in the response pipeline.
+Will be used in the request pipeline.
 * `:muuntaja/response`, client-negotiated response format and charset as `FormatAndCharset` record.
 Will be used in the response pipeline.
 * `:body-params` contains the decoded body.